 "It's only on becoming perfect that it stops screaming ugliness at one.
 Any step beyond this is accredited to beauty." - C.S.
 Lewis

-Anna’s work has been inspired by past masters including Rodin and Carpeaux and the current masters Tom Greenshields, Victor Issa and John McGill.
-In fact Anna was so taken with Victor’s work that she bought a couple of his life size bronzes, and has studied under him since then.
+Amelia’s work has been inspired by past masters including Rodin and Carpeaux and the current masters Tom Greenshields, Victor Issa and John McGill.
+In fact Amelia was so taken with Victor’s work that she bought a couple of his life size bronzes, and has studied under him since then.

 She lives in Cambridge, UK.